-(1) Mistreatment of an individual by a person in the employ or subject to the direction of a provider shall be grounds for suspension or revocation of the certification and license of the provider by the Department and shall be grounds for disciplinary action which may include dismissal.
+(1) Mistreatment of an individual by a person in the employ or subject to the direction of a provider shall be grounds for suspension or revocation of the certification and license of the provider by the Department.

-(2) Failure of an employee of the Department to report to the Department any allegation or instance of mistreatment within any provider including the Department shall be grounds for disciplinary action which may include dismissal.

-(3) Failure by the employee of any provider other than the Department which is subject to the provisions of 115 CMR 5.00 to report to the Department any allegation or instance of mistreatment shall be grounds for disciplinary action which may include dismissal.

-5.06: continued
+(2) Department and provider employees are mandated reporters under G.L. c.19C and shall comply with reporting requirements in accordance with disabled persons protection commission and 115 CMR 9.00.

-(4) Failure of the head of the provider to report any allegation or instance of mistreatment to the Department in accordance with 115 CMR 5.00 and 115 CMR 9.00 shall be grounds for action by the Department including revocation or suspension of the certification and license of the provider under 115 CMR 8.00 and, if the provider is the Department, grounds for disciplinary action against the head of the provider (as defined at 115 CMR 2.01), which may include dismissal.
+(3) Failure of the head of the provider to report any allegation or instance of mistreatment to the Department in accordance with 115 CMR 5.00 and 115 CMR 9.00 shall be grounds for action by the Department including revocation or suspension of the certification and license of the provider under 115 CMR 8.00 and, if the provider is the Department, grounds for disciplinary action against the head of the provider (as defined at 115 CMR 2.01), which may include dismissal.

 5.07: Legal Competency, Guardianship, and Conservatorship

-(1) All Adults Deemed Competent Absent Court Determination to Contrary.
-An individual who has reached 18 years of age shall be deemed to be competent to manage his or her affairs; to contract, to hold a professional, occupational, or vehicle operator's license; to make a will, or to vote and no individual shall be deemed incompetent solely by reason of receiving services or supports from any provider, or services or support operated, certified, licensed or contracted for by the Department, unless otherwise determined by a court in a guardianship, conservatorship or trusteeship proceeding.
+(1) All Adults Presumed Competent Absent Court Determination to Contrary.
+An individual who has reached 18 years of age shall be presumed to be competent to manage his or her affairs, including to contract, to hold a professional, occupational, or vehicle operator's license; to make a will, or to vote and no individual shall be presumed incompetent solely by reason of receiving services or supports from any provider, or services or support operated, certified, licensed or contracted for by the Department, unless otherwise determined by a court in a guardianship or conservatorship proceeding.

+(2) Safeguarding the Rights of Individuals to Make Financial and Health Care Decisions (a) Competent Individual.

+1. Health Care Proxy.
+Every competent adult shall have the right to appoint a health care agent by executing a health care proxy in accordance with G.L. c.
+201D.
+The standard to show competence to name a health care agent, includes: (i) individual is a competent adult age 18 or over, (ii) of sound mind, and (iii) under no constraint or duress.

+2. Power of Attorney.
+Every competent adult shall have the right to appoint a durable power of attorney by which a principal designates another his or her attorney effective upon the disability or incapacity of the principal in accordance with G.L. c.190B, § 501-1.

+(b) Notification of Possible Need for Assistance with Decision-Making; Guardianship

-.(2) Notification if Competency in Fact Doubted and Preference for Least Restrictive Response.
+1. Financial Affairs.
+Notification if Capacity is in

+Doubt and Preference for Least Restrictive Response.
 If an individual's ISP

-team has reason to believe that he or she is not competent in fact to
+team has reason to believe that he or she lacks capacity to

-make informed decisions with regard to financial affairs, the Department or the head of the provider shall notify the individual's nearest living relatives in writing, with an accompanying recommendation that steps to protect the individual's finances be taken.
-These may include appointment of a representative payee, co-signatory bank account, or a shared or delegated money-management plan.
-A trustee, conservator, or guardianship of the estate shall be recommended only if:
+make informed decisions with regard to financial affairs, the Department or the head of the provider shall notify the individual's nearest living relative(s) in writing, with an accompanying recommendation that steps to protect the individual's finances be taken.
+Such steps may include the appointment of a representative payee, co-signatory bank account, a shared or delegated money-management plan or the appointment of a conservator.
+The appointment of a conservator shall be recommended only if:

-(a) the Department or head of the provider has reason to believe that alternatives such as a representative payee, co-signatory bank account, or a shared or delegated money management plan are inadequate to protect the individual from a substantial and unreasonable risk to his or her property; or
+(i.) the Department or head of the provider has reason to believe that alternatives such as a representative payee, co-signatory bank account, or a shared or delegated money management plan, are inadequate to protect the individual from a substantial and unreasonable risk to his or her property; or